-This seventh summer futsal season was categorically the best summer season to date.
+This sixth summer futsal season was categorically the best summer season to date.
 Two age group youth futsal academies (one group ages 11-14 years, a second 15-18 years) played futsal on Thursdays at the Optimist Rec.
 Center in June and July while receiving a small amount of futsal coaching – emphasis was on playing.
 Mid July we held a futsal tournament at James Clemens High School with similar youth divisions.
 Pictures below are from the academies and the tournament.

 Left to right, top to bottom: Ages 15-18 academy players, trophies & medals, ages 11-14 academy players, spectators at tournament, winner of U13/14B div.
 AYSO Utd ‘05B Red, and winner of U15/16B div.
 AYSO Utd ‘03B Red

 An adult division competed on Wednesdays at Oakwood University with results reported, team standings kept and division winner congratulated.
 Golden Boot and Golden Glove awards were also given out.
 See pictures below.

 The winning adult team, in what’s called the ‘Champions Division’, also had their name added to the perpetual trophy, which is kept at league sponsor West End Grill.
 Drop in anytime to see it in their foyer.
 West End Grill is located at 6610 Old Madison Pike near Bridge Street.

 Left to right, top to botton: Winner of the adult division Kohona Shinobi, Golden Boot award Kyle Simmons and Golden Glove award Jeffrey Jolin